joejcollins/lieutenant-dean/README.md

 # Testing Celery Tasks

-Approach is to run immediately.
+Approach is to run tasks immediately, rather than have an instance of Celery available to run the tasks.
+This allows the tasks to be debugged during testing.

 ## WSL Ubuntu 18.04